Paqmind/styleguides/README.md

 #### Double quote vs Single quote

 Double quote is in-line with Haskell, Elm, Clojure conventions.
+Single quote is not.<br/>
-Single quote is not.
 Following **Rule-2** we use double quote whenever possible.

 #### Semicolons